castor-labs/router/README.md

 There is just one principle to remember: every route and middleware is executed in the same order it was registered.

+### Can I format your hard drive?

+No, you can not.
+I need those bits to be 1 and 0.